 Highlights and updates

-- New Mexico plans to have its own enrollment platform in place by the fall of 2021.
+- New Mexico will have its own enrollment platform (bewellNM) in place by the fall of 2021.

-- Legislation is being considered in 2021 that would impose a tax to replace the ACA’s health insurance tax (repealed after the end of 2020) and use the revenue to make coverage and care more affordable for New Mexico enrollees.
-A similar bill died in the NM Senate in 2020, but the state is trying again in 2021.
+- Legislation enacted in 2021 will impose a tax to replace the ACA’s health insurance tax (repealed after the end of 2020) and use the revenue to make coverage and care more affordable for New Mexico enrollees.
+The bill also prohibits cost-sharing for behavioral health care services on state-regulated health plans.

 - New Mexico Health Connections closed at the end of 2020, but two new insurers joined the marketplace for 2021.
 The remaining insurers decreased average premiums for 2021.

 - Short-term health plans can be sold in New Mexico with terms of up to three months, but there no longer appear to be any short-term plans for sale (fixed indemnity plans are available from various insurers).